pocomane/brewed-in-the-apocalypse/Readme.md

   The game in a print friendly format
 - [Brewed in the Apocalypse - Strong (editable)](bita-strong.md), and
   [Brewed in the Apocalypse - Strong (printable)](https://github.com/pocomane/brewed-in-the-apocalypse/releases/latest/download/bita-strong.pdf) -
-  Distilled version, both in text and in content; practicaly only the roll mechanics was kept, but it fit in a single page; as before both editable and printable formats are provided.
+  Distilled version, both in text and in content; practically only the roll mechanics was kept, but it fit in a single page; as before both editable and printable formats are provided.